-Our Lady of the Angels' Catholic Primary School uses a comprehensive variety of processes to monitor and evaluate student achievement and progression.
+OLA uses a comprehensive variety of processes to monitor and evaluate student achievement and progression.
 Formal and informal dialogue and discussions occur during the planning and evaluating stages at the beginning and end of a learning cycle.
 This coincides with year level planning which is formally timetabled at the end of each term.
-Non-contact time is also allocated for year level teams and key staff to meet for evaluation of current focussed inquiries and developing further learning opportunities.
+Planning and preparation time is also allocated for year level teams and key staff to meet for evaluation of current planning cycles and developing further learning opportunities.
 These planning cycles are based on the BCE Model of Pedagogy.